kilograham/jpsx/README.md

 ### PSX a different platform; JPSX a different style of emulator

-At least at the time (I don't really follow the emu scene)... there seemed to be a lot of focus in emulators about cycle counting.
+At least at the time... there seemed to be a lot of focus in emulators about cycle counting.
 This certainly makes sense in a lot of cases especially on older platforms where, for example, the program needed to know where the CRT electron beam was when a cycle executed, or it needed to write a sound sample out at an exact moment.